 - Point-of-care laboratory testing

 Once on scene, the unit and its team conduct critical assessments and work with stroke specialists, neuroradiologists, and emergency room physicians at Capital Health to diagnose and treat patients in the field who are having an acute ischemic stroke.
-After patients are on board, they’re taken to the most appropriate stroke center—one of the primary stroke centers in the region or the comprehensive stroke center at Capital Health Regional Medical Center—which saves time and, more importantly, lives.
+After patients are on board, they are taken to the most appropriate stroke center—one of the primary stroke centers in the region or the comprehensive stroke center at Capital Health Regional Medical Center—which saves time and, more importantly, lives.
+This unit is available to residents of Mercer County and any patient coming to any of the Mercer County hospitals that are exhibiting signs or symptoms of a stroke.

-Capital Health Regional Medical Center is certified by The Joint Commission as an Advanced Comprehensive Stroke Center, meaning it meets national standards that are applied to all hospitals.
-As one of one of only eight such hospitals in New Jersey and given its close proximity to Pennsylvania, Capital Health Regional Medical Center serves patients in both New Jersey and Eastern Pennsylvania who require the most advanced treatments for neurovascular and stroke care including neuroendovascular, neurosurgical and stroke services.
+Capital Health Regional Medical Center is accredited by The Joint Commission as an Advanced Comprehensive Stroke Center, meaning it meets national standards that are applied to all hospitals.
+As one of only eight such hospitals in New Jersey and given its close proximity to Pennsylvania, Capital Health Regional Medical Center serves patients in New Jersey and Eastern Pennsylvania who require the most advanced treatments for neurovascular and stroke care, including neuroendovascular neurosurgical and stroke services.
 Our comprehensive stroke center at Capital Health Regional Medical Center is part of our Capital Institute for Neurosciences.

 Stroke Symptoms are a Medical Emergency.
 Call 911.

-If you, or someone else, experience any of the symptoms of a stroke – don’t wait.
+If you, or someone else, experience any of the symptoms of a stroke – do not wait.
 Call 911 immediately.
 Treatment can be effective if given quickly.
 Remember- every minute counts.